huggingface/huggingface-llama-recipes/README.md

 ## Assisted Decoding Techniques

 Do you want to use the smaller Llama 3.2 models to speedup text generation of bigger models?
-These notebooks showcase assisted decoding (speculative decoding), which gives you ~2x speedups for text generation on Llama 3.1 70B (with greedy decoding).
+These notebooks showcase assisted decoding (speculative decoding), which gives you upto 2x speedups for text generation on Llama 3.1 70B (with greedy decoding).

 * [Run assisted decoding with 🐘 Llama 3.1 70B and 🤏 Llama 3.2 3B](./assisted_decoding_70B_3B.ipynb)
 * [Run assisted decoding with Llama 3.1 8B and Llama 3.2 1B](./assisted_decoding_8B_1B.ipynb)